| |

 "And gold seems to be the logical candidate," he says, "because after all,

+that's gold's traditional role.
+It's international money."
 But if gold does good things for the Internet, says Jackson, the Internet

 does even better things for gold.
 E-gold isn't your great-grandfather's